satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Strategic Leadership and Stakeholder Management

-### 71. How do you partner with stakeholders for SRE initiatives?
+### Partnering with Stakeholders for SRE Initiatives

 **Answer:**
 - Provide data-driven insights on reliability metrics, align initiatives with business risks, and influence decisions through presentations.